+D. Z. Cofield is a native New Yorker, who travels the world, sharing the gospel of Jesus Christ.
+He earned a Masters Degree in Theology at the Dallas Theological Seminary and a Doctor of Ministry Degree at Faith Evangelical Seminary in Tacoma, Washington.
 Dr. Cofield currently serves as the Senior Pastor of the historic Good Hope Missionary Baptist Church in Houston, Texas.
 Since that time, Good Hope has grown from a congregation of approximately 150 members to an active membership of more than 3,000.
-The Good Hope Missionary Baptist Church has had several extraordinary mission and outreach programs developed under his leadership, including:
+Under Pastor Cofield’s leadership, Good Hope Missionary Baptist Church has developed several outreach programs:

-Hope for Families-A non-profit organization with the express purpose of rebuilding urban communities by rebuilding families through innovative and creative programs to address many of the economic and social needs of people in the urban core of our society.
+Hope for Families, a non-profit organization with the express purpose of rebuilding urban communities by rebuilding families through innovative and creative programs to address many of the economic and social needs of people in the urban core of our society.

-The Hope Educational District-Established for the express purpose of developing and implementing creative and innovative education strategies to educate children to become positive, contributing members of the global community.
+The Hope Educational District: established for the express purpose of developing and implementing creative and innovative education strategies to educate children to become positive, contributing members of the global community.